vboyev-MSFT/defender-docs/unified-secops-platform/hunting-overview.md

 # Hunting in the Microsoft unified security platform

-Hunting for security threats is a highly customizable activity that is most effective when accomplished in all three stages: proactive, reactive and post incident.
+Hunting for security threats is a highly customizable activity that is most effective when accomplished in all three stages: proactive, reactive, and post incident.
 Microsoft's unified SecOps platform provides effective hunting tools for every stage of threat hunting.
 These tools are well fit for analysts just starting out in their career or experienced threat hunters using advance hunting methods.
-Threat hunters of all levels benefit from hunting tool features that allow them to share their techniques, queries and findings with their team along the way.
+Threat hunters of all levels benefit from hunting tool features that allow them to share their techniques, queries, and findings with their team along the way.

 ## Hunting stages